Ravn-Tech/HyperTag/README.md

 ## Inspiration

 **What is the point of HyperTag's existence?**<br/>
-HyperTag offers many unique features such as the import, semantic search, graphing and fuzzy matching functions that make it very convenient to use.
-All while HyperTag's code base staying tiny at <1000 LOC in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to hack on.
+HyperTag offers many unique features such as the import, semantic search for images and texts, graphing and fuzzy matching functions that make it very convenient to use.
+All while HyperTag's code base staying tiny at <1300 LOC in comparison to TMSU (>10,000 LOC) and SuperTag (>25,000 LOC), making it easy to hack on.

 This project is partially inspired by these open-source projects:
 - [TMSU](https://github.com/oniony/TMSU): Written in Go